Dr Roberto Catello

 I have a BA (Hons) in Criminology and International Relations from Kingston University and a MA in Criminology from UoM.
-I completed a PhD in November 2019 and my doctoral interests include crime history, historical criminology, historical social science, the historiography of crime and criminal justice, and interdisciplinary research at the intersection of history and criminology.
-Over the years, I worked on a number of research projects - illicit drugs at Australian music festivals, covert research methods, carcerality beyond the prison, institutional violence in settings of care and control, whistleblowing and whistleblower protection laws.
+I completed a PhD at the UoM in November 2019 and my doctoral interests include crime history, historical criminology, historical social science, the historiography of crime and criminal justice, and interdisciplinary research at the intersection of history and criminology.
+Over the years, I worked on a number of research projects - illicit drugs at Australian music festivals, covert research methods, carceral geography, institutional violence in settings of care and control, whistleblowing and whistleblower protection laws.

 Catello, R. (2022) 'Exposing the Crimes of the Neoliberal State in the Governance of COVID-19', State Crime Journal, 11(2), pp.285-315.

 Catello, R. (2022) 'Who Gave Historical Criminology a Name?
 A History of 20th-century Historical Criminology', Journal of Criminal Justice, https://doi.org/10.1016/j.jcrimjus.2022.101954.

 Catello, R. (2022) 'The Historicist Objection to Historical Criminology', Law, Crime and History, 10(1), pp.25-56.